mahdi-farnia/uniquefy/README.md

-# Unique.js
+# Unique
 This package make every javascript duplicated array or plain object to a unique one
 <br />
 <br />
 <hr />

-- npm i unique.js
+- npm i unique

 ## Files
 Four files are available: